-While FATCA and CRS could be described as regulatory oversteps it does promote the idea of being compliant.
-It’s high time we banish the notion that banking offshore makes you a criminal, because it just doesn’t.
+While FATCA and CRS could be described as regulatory oversteps, they do promote the idea of being compliant.
+Here at Nomad Capitalist, it’s our firm conviction that it’s high time we banish the notion that banking offshore automatically makes you a criminal.
+It doesn’t – plain and simple.

-To accomplish a more positive image for offshore banking, we need to transition away from the idea of hiding money and into one of diversifying our finances legally.
+To achieve a more positive image for offshore banking, we need to transition away from the idea of ‘hiding’ money towards the concept of legal diversification of our finances.

 CRS Countries Today

-This list is taken directly from the OECD, the friendly folks whose mission in life is to take as much of your money, and know as much about you as possible, all for the greater good.
+This list is taken directly from the OECD, the friendly folks whose mission is to take as much of your money and know as much about you as possible, all for the greater good.

-As of September 2023, the OECD claims these countries are participating in automatic information exchanges:
+As of December 2023, the OECD claims the following countries are participating in automatic information exchanges:

-Albania, Andorra, Anguilla, Antigua and Barbuda, Argentina, Aruba, Australia, Austria, Azerbaijan, The Bahamas, Bahrain, Barbados, Belgium, Belize, Bermuda, Brazil, British Virgin Islands, Brunei, Bulgaria, Canada, Cayman Islands, Chile, China, Colombia, Cook Islands, Costa Rica, Croatia, Curacao, Cyprus, Czech Republic, Denmark, Dominica, Ecuador, Estonia, Faroe Islands, Finland, France, Germany, Ghana, Gibraltar, Greece, Greenland, Grenada, Guernsey, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Isle of Man, Israel, Italy, Japan, Jersey, Jordan, Korea, Kazakhstan, Kuwait, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macau, Malaysia, Maldives, Malta, Marshall Islands, Mauritius, Mexico, Monaco, Montserrat, Montenegro, Nauru, Netherlands, New Zealand, Nigeria, Niue, Norway, Oman, Pakistan, Panama, Peru, Poland, Portugal, Qatar, Romania, Russia, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Saudi Arabia, Serbia, Singapore, Seychelles, Sint Maarten, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Thailand, Trinidad and Tobago, Turkey, Turks and Caicos Islands, Uganda, Ukraine, United Arab Emirates, United Kingdom, Uruguay, Vanuatu.
+Albania, Andorra, Anguilla, Antigua and Barbuda, Argentina, Aruba, Australia, Austria, Azerbaijan, The Bahamas, Bahrain, Barbados, Belgium, Belize, Bermuda, Brazil, British Virgin Islands, Brunei, Bulgaria, Canada, Cayman Islands, Chile, China, Colombia, Cook Islands, Costa Rica, Croatia, Curacao, Cyprus, Czech Republic, Denmark, Dominica, Ecuador, Estonia, Faroe Islands, Finland, France, Georgia, Germany, Ghana, Gibraltar, Greece, Greenland, Grenada, Guernsey, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Isle of Man, Israel, Italy, Jamaica, Japan, Jersey, Jordan, Kazakhstan, Kenya, Korea, Kuwait, Latvia, Lebanon, Liberia, Liechtenstein, Lithuania, Luxembourg, Macau, Malaysia, Maldives, Malta, Marshall Islands, Mauritius, Mexico, Monaco, Montserrat, Montenegro, Morocco, Nauru, Netherlands, New Zealand, Nigeria, Niue, Norway, Oman, Pakistan, Panama, Peru, Poland, Portugal, Qatar, Romania, Russia, Rwanda, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Saudi Arabia, Seychelles, Singapore, Sint Maarten, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Thailand, Trinidad and Tobago, Turkey, Turks and Caicos Islands, Uganda, Ukraine, United Arab Emirates, United Kingdom, Uruguay, Vanuatu.

-Basically, that’s all of the European Union, almost every citizenship by investment country, most of the developed world, or anywhere most people would think to bank offshore.
+Basically, that’s the entire European Union, almost every Citizenship-by-Investment country, most of the developed world and just about anywhere else most people would think to bank offshore.

-The OECD lists forty-some countries that are developing, and have not signed on to CRS yet.
-With 206 sovereign countries and other non-sovereign territories (like Anguilla or Cayman Islands), that leaves a number of jurisdictions not on either list.
+The OECD also lists 40+ developing countries that have not yet signed on to CRS.
+With 206 sovereign countries and other non-sovereign territories (like Anguilla or the Cayman Islands), that leaves a number of jurisdictions which appear on neither list.

 Here are some of the highlights of non-CRS countries: